GitMje/gitmje.github.io/_posts/2020-08-30-automating-myself.md

 <p>&nbsp;</p>

-I've heavily modified my version and will soon share my fork back to [Zoombot](https://github.com/mcreed/zoombot).
+I've heavily modified my version and will soon PR my commits back to [Zoombot](https://github.com/mcreed/zoombot).
 The JavaScript is really rough, and I plan to refactor the whole thing in React.

 <p>&nbsp;</p>